 “It is a magnificent church, the most striking interior ever seen” by Sir Walter Scott

 The Co-Cathedral of St. John the Baptist is a Malta’s main attractions, a unique monument of international importance and one of the most beautiful church we have ever seen.
-It is one of the largest cathedrals in the world and one of the main examples of Baroque architecture in Europe, embellished by Caravaggio’s paintings and works by Mattia Preti.
+It is one of the largest cathedrals in the world and one of the leading examples of Baroque architecture in Europe, embellished by Caravaggio’s paintings and works by Mattia Preti.
 The Cathedral, like the entire centre of Valletta, is part of the UNESCO World Heritage sites and it was the conventual church of the Order of the Knights of St John for over 200 years.

 The Knights, noblemen from the most prominent families of Europe, had the mission to protect the Catholic faith from the ottoman’s attacks.
 The construction of the Co-Cathedral was commissioned by the Grand Master Jean de la Cassiere and was completed in 1577 and dedicated to St John the Baptist, the patron saint of the Order.
 The oratory and sacristy were constructed in 1598, during the Grand Master Martin Garzez, and were completed during the reign of Grand Master Alof de Wignacourt in 1604.

 The Church was designed by the Maltese military architect Glormu Cassar who also designed several of the more prominent buildings in Valletta.
-Initially, the interior of the Cathedral was modest, with few decorations, but in the 17th century, the Grand Master Raphael Cottoner ordered its internal restructuring, to equip the Order of the Knights with a church that could compete in splendour with those of Rome.
+Initially, the interior of the Cathedral was modest, with few decorations.
+In the 17th century, the Grand Master Raphael Cottoner ordered its internal restructuring, to equip the Order of the Knights with a church that could compete in splendour with those of Rome.
 This religious building remained conventual church of the Order until the expulsion of the Knights from the island by the French.